 How To Upload and Manage Contacts With Constant Contact?

-In today’s post, I am going to offer up a brief tutorial on how to upload and manage contacts with Constant Contact to boost your marketing.
+In today’s post, I am going to offer up a brief tutorial on how to upload contacts with Constant Contact to boost your marketing.

 Constant Contact is a popular email CRM service that many small businesses (and larger ones, at that) are using.

 It would do you some good to learn it!

 Perhaps a mentor has told you it’s time to up your email campaign game.

 Perhaps you just want to get better at the program because you bought it.